Texas Mexican Railway: 20th century

+In August 2004, KCS again purchased a controlling interest in Tex-Mex.

+The Macaroni line laid dormant and unused for 11 years until 2006, when KCS/TM announced that they would rebuild the line to Class 1 standards, to avoid running on a circuitous UP monopolised route which required running for 120 kilometers of the Glidden Subdivision from Houston to Flatonia, along with an additional 90 miles through Cuero Sub from Flatonia to Placedo and Bloomington, where they KCS trains enter UP Angleton/Brownsville Subs, heading to Robstown, Texas.
+Construction began in January 2009 and the line opened for the first trains for over 20 years, by June 2009.
+The line now operates daily trains, has CTC signaling, and an intermodal facility at Kendleton, Texas.

 21st century

 In 2002, however, both companies sold their shares to Grupo Transportación Ferroviaria Mexicana.
 In August 2004, KCS again purchased a controlling interest in Tex-Mex, although they were held by a trust company until the Surface Transportation Board approved the move for January 2005.

 In 1996 Tex-Mex bought a 90 miles segment of unused/abandoned Southern Pacific trackage from Rosenberg to Victoria, TX.
 The line was dormant and unused by the TM until 2006 when they announced they would rebuild the line to avoid continued running on a circuitous Union Pacific route from Houston to Flatonia (UP Glidden Subdivision) and from there to Placedo and Bloomington (UP Cuero Subdivision), where they KCS trains enter UP Angleton/Brownsville Subdivisions, heading to Robstown.
 In June 2009, Tex-Mex began operating on new trackage between Victoria and Rosenberg, Texas, known as the Macaroni Line.
 The line was built in 1882 and was called the Macaroni Line because the main food for the workers constructing the line was macaroni.
 In 1885, it was acquired by Southern Pacific, which operated the 91-mile line until 1985: by the early 1990s, the tracks were mostly worn out.
 In 2006, KCS and Tex-Mex announced they would rebuild the Macaroni Line, to end the need for trackage rights on a circuitous Union Pacific route.
 Construction began in January 2009 and the line opened for the first trains for over 20 years, by June 2009.
 The line now operates daily trains and has CTC signaling.